Sample plan

 3-day itinerary · South Korea

 Three days for a solo traveler whose main reason to visit Seoul is the food.
-Each day pairs one cultural anchor with three or four eating stops, balancing famous markets, neighborhood holes-in-the-wall, and one nicer dinner.
-By day three you'll know the difference between sundubu and dubu jjigae.
+Each day pairs one cultural anchor with three or four eating stops, balancing famous markets, neighborhood holes-in-the-wall, and one nicer dinner per day.
+By day three you'll know the difference between sundubu and dubu jjigae, why Korean BBQ is grilled by the staff (not you), and why every meal arrives with at least eight free side dishes.
+K-drama and K-pop will land different once you've walked the Hongdae streets they were filmed in.

 Travel toolkit for Seoul